 DMAIC is used to improve current processes.
 It is an excellent choice whenever there is a complex problem with unclear root-causes or if the risks of inaction are high.
 Because DMAIC brings discipline to the improvement process and discourages teams from jumping over important steps, it increases the chances of success.
 DMAIC or another structured improvement cycle (see PDSA) should be used for most important projects.

-What Tools are Used for DMAIC?
+What Tools Are Used for DMAIC?

 Many continuous improvement tools and techniques can be helpful during a DMAIC project.
 Value stream maps, A3s, fishbone diagrams, and Catchball can all be of great use.
 Continuous improvement software is also a must for DMAIC.
 It helps structure the effort, improve communications, collect related documents, calculate results, and preserve the record of the project.

-This next sentence is awkward and I’m laughing at myself a bit for writing it, but it’s true so I will say it anyway.
 In short, DMAIC is an effective way to improve improvement.
 If you want projects to flow smoothly, find lasting solutions to difficult problems, and obtain measurable results, DMAIC is an excellent approach.